 Your Role as a Charitable Gambling Operator

 Simple actions can be very beneficial.
 Make the Minnesota Problem Gambling Helpline phone number clearly visible in your establishment.
-Display the educational brochure “Whether, When and How Much” available from the Northstar Problem Gambling Alliance (firstname.lastname@example.org).
+Display the educational brochure “Whether, When and How Much” available from the Northstar Problem Gambling Alliance.
+The brochure can be requested from email@example.com.
 This informational brochure helps people explore their own gambling choices.
 Working together, everyone in the state of Minnesota can help prevent the negative impacts of problem gambling while supporting the charitable work in our communities.Download the Charitable Gambling Brochure

 What Can You Do?